aws-samples/faster-cryptography-in-java-with-aws/README.md

 ## Instructions
 ### Dev Environment Setup
 1. Log in to your AWS account.
 2. Create your Cloud9 IDE.
-You can do it manully or click [here](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?templateURL=https://faster-cryptography-in-java-with-aws.s3-us-west-2.amazonaws.com/cf-templates/fcj-dev-env.template.json&stackName=Dev-Env-for-FCJ-in-Java-with-AWS) to use a prepared AWS CloudFormation template.
+You can do it manually or click [here](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?templateURL=https://faster-cryptography-in-java-with-aws.s3-us-west-2.amazonaws.com/cf-templates/fcj-dev-env.template.json&stackName=Dev-Env-for-FCJ-in-Java-with-AWS) to use a prepared AWS CloudFormation template.
+3. Open the [Cloud9
+   console](https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2#)
-3. If you don't have it open already, open the [Cloud9 console](https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2#) and launch your Cloud9 IDE.
+   and launch your Cloud9 IDE.
 4. Run the following commands in the terminal of your Cloud9 IDE to clone this